 IPAM Accepting Applications for Postdoctoral Scholars

-Pending availability of funds, the Institute for Pure and Applied Mathematics (IPAM) at UCLA is seeking to recruit up to three Simons Postdoctoral Scholars (SPD) funded by the Simons Foundation.
-The appointment will be for one calendar year, beginning August 1, 2021 and carry a salary of up to $85,000 annually.
-In exceptional circumstances, the appointment may be extended for a second year by mutual agreement.
+The Institute for Pure and Applied Mathematics (IPAM) at UCLA is seeking to recruit up to three Simons Postdoctoral Scholars (SPD) funded by the Simons Foundation.
+The appointment will be for one calendar year, beginning August 1, 2022 and carry a salary of up to $85,000 annually.

-During the 2021-22 academic year, IPAM will host two long programs: Mathematical and Computational Challenges in the Era of Gravitational Wave Astronomy and Advancing Quantum Mechanics with Mathematics and Statistics.
+During the 2022-23 academic year, IPAM will host two long programs: Computational Microscopy and New Mathematics for the Exascale: Applications to Materials Science.
 A successful SPD candidate will pursue a robust program of mathematical research that connects with at least one of these programs.
 SPD candidates are expected to stay in residence at IPAM for the academic year.
 They will be supervised by members of the IPAM directorate, or other UCLA faculty.

-A PhD in Mathematics, Statistics or a related field received in May 2016 or later is required.
+A PhD in Mathematics, Statistics, or a related field received in May 2017 or later is required.
 Women and minorities are especially encouraged to apply.

 How to Apply:

-Applications should include a CV, a research statement addressing in particular connections with IPAM programs, a statement on contributions to Equity, Diversity, and Inclusion (EDI), and at least three letters of recommendation.
+Applications must be submitted at https://recruit.apo.ucla.edu/JPF07106.
+Applications should include a CV, a research statement addressing connections with IPAM programs, a statement on contributions to Equity, Diversity, and Inclusion (EDI), and at least three letters of recommendation.
 All applicants should indicate the AMS Subject Classification that most accurately represents their research area.
-Applications will receive fullest consideration if received by January 1, 2021.
-Questions about the position/application may be sent to firstname.lastname@example.org.
-Applications must be submitted here.
+All positions have been filled and the application is now closed.
+Questions about the position/application may be sent to email@example.com.